 Cystic Fibrosis

-Identify common mutations in cystic fibrosis transmembrane conductance regulator
+Identify common variants in cystic fibrosis transmembrane conductance regulator gene

 Available now